N917Y A-26 Invader Light Bomber

 On November 30, 2014 the stabilizers were installed all in accordance with the procedures outlined in the original A-26 Erection and Maintenance Manuals.
 The aft fuselage was cleaned and painted on the inside and polished on the outside.
 The tail section was assembled including polished stabilizers.
 Painted, balanced, control surfaces, trim tabs, control cables, pulleys, etc.

-The wings are currently being overhauled, and we will eliminate small beds of corrosion in several ribs, corrosion proof the interior assembly and paint the exterior a gloss silver.
+The wings are currently being overhauled, and we will eliminate small beds of surface corrosion in several ribs, corrosion proof the interior assembly and paint the exterior a gloss silver.
 The fuel tanks were removed for evaluation and to determine the extent of corrosion usually found, as described by the AD note that addresses an issue in the large fuel tank aft of the engines.
 It was determined that there is no corrosion in this area and progress to complete the wing repairs hopefully will continue.
-They will be installed by the end of 2015.
+They will be installed by the end of 2019.

 The landing gear was removed for NDT, repairs and overhaul, ready to be reinstalled once the wings are installed on the fuselage.
 More updates to follow as progress continues.